fResult/Just-Systems-Design/exercises/11_design-slack/README.md

 | ---------- | ------------- | ----------------- | -------------- | --------------------- |
 | ...        | ...           | ...               | ...            | ...                   |

-For the number of unread user mentions that we want to display next to channel names, we'll have another table similar to the read-receipts one, except this one will have a count of unread user mentions instead of a timestamp.
+For the number of unread user mentions that we want to display next to channel names, we'll have another table similar to the read-receipts one, except this one will have a count of unread user mentions instead of a timestamp.\
-This count will be updated (incremented) whenever a user tags another user in a channel message, and it'll also be updated (reset to 0) whenever a user opens a channel with unread mentions of themself.
+This count will be updated (incremented) whenever a user tags another user in a channel message, and it'll also be updated (reset to 0) whenever a user opens a channel with unread mentions of themselves.

 #### Unread Channel-User-Mention Counts